GreenInfo-Network/persquaremile-public/README.md

 We developed a Memorandum of Understanding specifying that the work was co-owned by GreenInfo and Jon Christensen.
 We agreed in 2025 to open-source the methods and data, while continuing to advocate for using the methods in our own projects.
 This is similar to the successful approach GreenInfo Network has taken with the California Protected Areas Database (https://calands.org) and the California School Campus Database (https://californiaschoolcampusdatabase.org)

+## Read methods and download some data!
+[Methods documentation](psm_documentation.md), with link to download a sample dataset.

 ## Uses of PSM

 ### The first use case: Estimating statewide park development needs